dmb23/dragtor/README.md

 ### small TODOs

-- implement a proper prompt for Llama3.1
+- ✅ ~implement a proper prompt for Llama3.1~
 - implement the correct distance function for retrieval
 - create good questions to be answered with the available information.
     - build reference answers using the full text as context ( ~ 9750 tokens )